Quakers Yard History

 Before they built the bridge connecting to the A 470 there was a busy community living on or below fiddlers Elbow and the hub of the area was the old Carpenters Arms, all were demolished in the 1980’s

-Carpenters Arms is just above number one
+Carpenters Arms, Fiddlers Elbow, is just above number one